-There are two placement Hubs, Labour Ward and Community.
-Students will be expected to seek out additional learning opportunities within a range of identified Spokes to other clinical areas, organisations, agencies and specialist practitioners.
-This will enable them to appreciate and participate in care outside the role of the midwife which enhances the care women receive in the maternity services and expand their ability to apply theory to practice within the placement areas.
-The assessment of practice process incorporates the required NMC Skills Clusters and Ongoing Record of Achievement.
+There are two placement Hubs - Labour Ward and Community.
+You will be expected to seek out additional learning opportunities within a range of identified Spokes to other clinical areas, organisations, agencies and specialist practitioners.
+This will enable you to appreciate and participate in care outside the role of the midwife.
+This ultimately enhances the care women receive in the maternity services and expands your ability to apply theory to practice within the placement areas.
+The assessment of practice process incorporates the required Nursing and Midwifery Council (NMC) Skills Clusters and Ongoing Record of Achievement.
 The module practice outcomes for sign-off of all programme requirements in practice must be completed within 12 weeks of the end of the module.
-Whilst on placement students will take 8 hours each week towards portfolio development and reflective time.
+Whilst on placement you will take 8 hours each week towards portfolio development and reflective time.
 The recognition and midwifery management of obstetric emergencies will be a strong focus of this module.
-The module will enable the student to explore midwifery working practices, how to manage a caseload and a shift.
-By the end of Professional Practice III students are moving towards professional autonomy and integrating and synthesising all elements of academic work and practice in order to achieve the NMC Competencies.
+The module will enable you to explore midwifery working practices and how to manage a caseload and a shift.
+By the end of Professional Practice III you will be moving towards professional autonomy - integrating and synthesising all elements of academic work and practice in order to achieve the NMC Competencies.
 The Holistic Practice module continues to explore further complexities of midwifery care and the challenges in practice that a midwife may encounter recognising that professional competence is complex and multifaceted.
-It also brings the elements enabling students to lead on normal childbearing.
-Hence it provides the necessary skills and theoretical input to enable students to the point of competent practice in their placements.
-Professional Practice III will allow the student to apply all the theory they have learnt into meaningful midwifery practice.
-As Professional Practice III is one of the final modules of the programme, students will use their developed cognitive processes to apply knowledge and skills acquired in Modules I and II in order to assume the responsibility and accountability of midwife upon qualification.
+It also brings the elements together enabling you to lead on normal childbearing.
+Hence it provides the necessary skills and theoretical input to enable you to the point of competent practice in your placements.
+Professional Practice III will allow you to apply all the theory you have learnt into meaningful midwifery practice.
+As Professional Practice III is one of the final modules of the programme, you will use your developed cognitive processes to apply knowledge and skills acquired in Modules I and II in order to assume the responsibility and accountability of midwife upon qualification.

 All applicants must meet the below criteria to be considered: